garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - Class name and method name of entities are combined by ``"."`` (dot) and used as Lookup name of Named query.
+      - Regarding the lookup name of named query, class name of entity and method name linked by ``"."`` (dot) is used.
-        In the above example, ``"Order.findAllByStatusCode"`` is Lookup name.
+        In the above example, ``"Order.findAllByStatusCode"`` is used as Lookup name.

- .. tip:: **Method to specify Lookup name of Named query**
+ .. tip:: **Specifying Lookup name of Named query**

-    As per default behavior, class name and method name of entities combined with ``"."`` (dot) are used as Lookup name.
-However, any query name can also be specified.
+    As per default behavior, Lookup name is contructed by connecting class name of the entity linked with method name using ``"."`` (dot).
+However, any name can be specified.

-    * If you want to specify any query name in Lookup name for fetching entities, specify it in name attribute of ``@Query`` annotation.
+    * For fetching entities, specify it in name attribute of ``@Query`` annotation.
-    * If you want to specify any query name in Lookup name for count at the time of page search, specify the query name in countName attribute of ``@Query`` annotation.
+    * For count at the time of page search, specify it in countName attribute of ``@Query`` annotation.

  .. code-block:: java